 Refined is great for cooking at high temperatures as it has a smoking point of 400 degrees F. And if you don’t love the taste of coconut, or just don’t want coconut flavor in the foods you’re making, then refined is the way to go (as long as your buying a quality source).

 Unrefined, or virgin coconut oi, is the easiest to shop for.
 As stated above, coconut oil labeled as unrefined/virgin is naturally in it’s purest form.
 And as an added bonus, most virgin coconut oil is also organic.

 When buying refined, make sure you are aware of how the manufacturer processed the oil and know that natural processes were used to refine the oil (don’t just go for the cheapest version).
-Some companies may partially hydrogenate the oil as well, which means it will contain trans-fats.
 And don’t forget refined is less expensive, so that’s a win.
-If buying refined, Nutiva is a great brand that uses natural processes to refine the oil.
+If buying refined, Nutiva is a great brand that uses natural processes (steam refined) to refine the oil.

 What Else Should I Know?

 - Coconut oil melts at 76 degrees F, so if it’s summer, or you live in a warmer climate, you may notice your coconut oil is a little melty (where it was probably solid when you bought it).
 This is totally fine and doesn’t mean you can’t us it anymore.

 - When using melted coconut oil in recipes, try to ensure all other liquid ingredients (eggs, milk, etc.) are at room temperature.
 If not, the oil will start to solidify again when it comes in contact with cold ingredients.
 It typically won’t ruin the recipe, but does make it easier to mix if all ingredients are room temperature.

 - You can replace coconut oil 1:1 in all recipes for butter or other types of oils.
 And it’s a great replacement in recipes where butter and sugar need to be creamed together.